RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

-Cardozo's opinion in *Palsgraf,* while cited as the cornerstone of the American doctrine of a limited duty of care, has been criticized for its conclusory reasoning regarding whether Palsgraf's harm really was sufficiently unforeseeable . . . .
-Such conclusory reasoning has been endemic in the jurisprudence of determining duty by assessing foreseeability.
+Cardozo's opinion in *Palsgraf,* while cited as the cornerstone of the American doctrine of a limited duty of care, has been criticized for its conclusory reasoning regarding whether Palsgraf's harm really was sufficiently unforeseeable &hellip;  Such conclusory reasoning has been endemic in the jurisprudence of determining duty by assessing foreseeability.
 Courts often end up merely listing factual reasons why a particular harm, although having materialized, would have appeared